-How to Remove Burn Marks on a Countertop
+How To Remove Burn Marks On A Countertop

 Heat marks on laminate countertops, as well as wood, stone, faux stone and tile surfaces, can range from light scorching to severely darkened spots.
 As you might suspect, laminates are the most difficult materials to repair when burns occur because they aren't solid, and a hot object can actually burn a hole.
 On the other hand, you can remove burn marks from most other materials by sanding.
 Tile, though, is the exception, and tile is so hard that it seldom burns.